Urban Legend (film): Filming

-Principal photography began on April 20, 1998 in Toronto.
+Principal photography began in Toronto on April 20, 1998.
 The University of Toronto served as a stand-in for the fictional Pendleton University.
 The film's production design was completed by Charles William Breen, who had previously worked on such films as Blade Runner (1982).

 The opening sequence was among the first to be filmed, as Blanks wanted to present a completed sequence to the producers early on to assure them of his directorial abilities.
 It was filmed on location at a gas station outside of Toronto; to achieve the effect of the storm, artificial rain machines were used.
 For the film's final sequence inside Stanley Hall, the screenplay called for a dilapidated locale.
 The production found a rundown building in Toronto that was scheduled to be demolished, and were granted permission to shoot there.
 As the sequence takes place entirely at night, the crew built a scaffolding out of pipe that was then draped in black tarping, giving the appearance of it being nighttime while inside the building.
 The interiors during this sequence were lit with candlelight, and cinematographer James Chressanthis drew inspiration from El Norte (1984), aspiring for a "ritual"-like appearance.

 Additionally, aerial images from Trinity College School in Port Hope, were used for Pendleton campus.

 Throughout the shoot, Blanks sought to keep on-screen violence "muted" or implied rather than shown in explicit detail.
 Several moments of violence written in the script were not filmed, among them a shot of Wagner's character's severed head rolling onto the road after her death.
 The death sequences in the film, however, required significant technical planning, with Sid Armour providing makeup effects.
 Reid performed her own stunts during her character's chase sequence, including the fall over the staircase landing, during which she was secured by a harness.
 According to Reid, the stuntman who performed the scene used a real ax throughout the filming of it.